Hyperparameter guidance

 model.get_default_params()

-Concord - WARNING - No input feature list provided.
-It is recommended to first select features using the command `concord.ul.select_features()`.
-Concord - WARNING - domain/batch information not found, all samples will be treated as from single domain/batch.
+concord - WARNING - No input feature list provided.
+It is recommended to first select features using the command `concord.ul.select_features()`. concord - WARNING - domain/batch information not found, all samples will be treated as from single domain/batch. concord - WARNING - Only one domain found in the data.
+Setting p_intra_domain to 1.0.

 Only a few of the above hyperparameters significantly influence the latent representation, and we recommend keeping most default hyperparameters as is.
 You can override default hyperparameters by supplying the argument when constructing the Concord object.
 For example, here's a typical workflow: